 EE 228.
 Sensors.
 3 Credits.

 Sensor design, interrogation, and implementation.
 A wide variety of electrical, electronic, optical, mechanic, and cross-disciplinary devices.
 System designs, measurement techniques, and methodologies.
-Interface electronics, system grounding and shielding methods.
-Prerequisite: EE 101 or EE 120.
+Prerequisite: Senior standing in Engineering or Physics.

 EE 231.
 Digital Computer Design I. 3 Credits.

 Hardware organization and realization, hard-wired and microprogrammed control units, interrupt and I/O systems.
 Hardware design language introduced and used for computer design.
-Prerequisites: EE 131; EE 134 or CS 121.
+Prerequisites: EE 131, either EE 134 or CS 101.

 EE 232.
 Digital Computer Design II.
 3 Credits.